 The fish needs to be cleaned and freed from blood and scales.
-You can leave the head on but remove the gills, which makes for a very nice presentation when the fish is served, but you can also cut off the whole head and tail to make a more compact package.
+You remove the gills, but can leave the head on, which makes for a very nice presentation when the fish is served.
+You can also cut off the whole head and tail to make a more compact package.
 Your choice.

 - Lean, diced bacon, a couple of hundred grams per kilo fish or 3-4 ounces per lb.
 I usually buy a whole piece and cut it myself.

 - Carrots, a couple per kilo fish depending on size of the carrots.

 - Celery, a stalk or two per kilo fish.

 - Other firm vegetables according to taste.
 I often use parsley root or celery root, even string beans, but I rarely use onions.
 I have been known to add some chopped, dried tomatoes in oil.

 - Rice, to serve the number of persons at the table.

 - Salted butter, 250 grams or 9-10 ounces.